 To construct the coupling of truncated ARWs we shall take resort to a Diaconis-Fulton representation \cite{DF91,Eriksson96} of this process where the process is implemented through a sequence of instructions attached to the sites.
 The advantage of this representation is the Abelian property, which allows one to disregard the order in which different steps were performed in certain settings.
 The relevant elements of the Diaconis-Fulton representation in our context was developed in \cite[Section 3]{RS12}, and we closely follow their treatment for the rest of this and the next subsection.
 We start by introducing a series of notations.
 Recall the transitions $\tau_{x,y}$ and $\tau_{x,\rho} $ from \eqref{instru1} and \eqref{instru2}.
 Now consider the following array of random variables:

 where $\xi_{(x,j)}$ are independent for any $x \in \Z$ and $j\in \N$ and moreover,

-\nin We would call the $\xi_{(x,j)}$'s instructions at the site $x$ and the underlying product measure $\mathscr{P}$.
+We would call the $\xi_{(x,j)}$'s as instructions at the site $x$ and denote the underlying product measure by $\mathscr{P}$.
 Using these instructions one can define a discrete time version of the ARW process in the following way: We start by defining the notion of stability of a site $x$ with respect to a configuration $\eta \in \Omega.$

 \begin{definition} For any $\eta \in \Omega$ we say a site $x\in \Z$ is \textbf{stable} if $\eta(x)=0$ or $\rho,$ and otherwise we call it \textbf{unstable}. \end{definition}